Yoshiharu Habu: Shogi professional

 On December 21, 2018, Habu lost the 31st Ryūō title to challenger Akihito Hirose 4 games to 3.
 The loss of the Ryūō title marked the first time in 27 years that Habu was a not one of professional shogi's major titleholders.
 A few days after losing the Ryūō title, the Japan Shogi Association announced that Habu had expressed his desire to be officially referred to as "Habu 9-dan" (羽生九段 (Habu Kudan)) instead of as "Ex-Ryūō Habu" (羽生前竜王 (Habu Zenryūō)), the way Ex-Ryūō champions can choose to be referred to as throughout the year following their loss of the title.

 Habu defeated Masataka Gōda on March 17, 2019, to win the 68th NHK Cup tournament.
 It was the eleventh time Habu won the tournament, and also the 45th non-major title championship of his career, which broke the previous record of forty-four championships he shared with Ōyama.

 On June 4, 2019, Habu defeated Takuya Nagase to become the shogi professional with the most victories of all time with 1,434 wins.
 Habu tied Ōyama's record of 1433 career wins a little over a week earlier on May 23, but then lost his next game and his first chance to break the tie on May 30.
 Habu's 1,434 win came in his 2,027 game as a shogi professional and gave him an overall winning percentage of 0.708.

 In 2022, Habu was demoted to B1 class after 29 consecutive terms ranked A class or higher.
 On June 16, 2022, in the first round of the 81st Meijin B1 ranking league, Habu defeated Takayuki Yamasaki to become the first shogi professional with 1,500 wins, extending his record for most wins by a shogi professional and giving him an overall winning percentage of 0.696.
 For this achievement, Habu was awarded the newly created Special Shogi Honor Fighting Spirit Award.

-Habu won all six of his games in the 72nd Ōshō Challenger League (September – November 2022) to earn the right to challenger Sōta Fujii for the later's Osho title in the 72nd Ōshō title match (January – March 2023).
+Habu won all six of his games in the 72nd Ōshō Challenger League (September – November 2022) to earn the right to challenge Sōta Fujii for the later's Osho title in the 72nd Ōshō title match (January – March 2023).
 It was the first meeting between the two in a major title match.
 The match was tied at two wins apiece after four games, but Fujii won the next two games to win the match 4 games to 2.

+On November 26, 2025, Habu defeated Shōta Chida in a 19th Asahi Cup Open game to become the first professional shogi player to win 1600 official games.
+Habu's official win-loss record at the time was 1600 wins and 731 losses for a winning percentage of 0.686.